PWycech/NFTdataanalysis/README.md

 ```
 3. Run cells to see the results.

-Alternatively, you can see results of the script without launching it by simply clicking it in repository.
+Alternatively, you can see results of the script without launching it by simply clicking it in the repository.